The answers to our most frequently asked questions:

 - What is the average wage the domestics are prepared to work for?

 Most domestics would like to earn between around R4200/month as a starting salary including transport (for 5 days a week sleep out work).
-The sleep in ladies start at R3800/month but get 3 meals/day and free water and electricity.
+The sleep in domestics start at R3800/month but get 3 meals/day and free water and electricity.
 They also only use public transport twice a week.
-If a lady would like to work for more than the above rate or is willing to consider a lower offer we will specifically state that in her profile.
-On Saturdays some domestics do ask a higher rate.
+On weekendss some domestics do ask a higher rate.

 - Will the domestic do everything I ask him/her to do?

-Your domestic will try his or her best to accomodate you.
+Your domestic will try his or her best to accommodate you.
 It is however against the Zimbabwean culture for a lady to pick up doog pooh or get into touch with dog or cat pooh in any way.
-It is in their culture seen as an insult.
-A Zimbabwean lady will therefore do anything for you, clean your car and windows outside but not pick dog pooh.
+In their culture it is seen as an insult.
+A Zimbabwean lady will therefore do anything for you, clean your car and windows outside, but not pick dog pooh.
 Zimbabwean men on the other hand ARE allowed to pick it up.

 - Our nice domestic is looking for additional work two specific days of the week; will you be able to help her?
 And how can she contact you?